Medium

 Method and Timeline

 North Dakota selects schools with the highest proportion of struggling students for Comprehensive Support and Improvement every three years.
-NDDPI works with school improvement teams and its leaders to develop a customized approach to address areas in need of improvement.
+NDDPI works with school improvement teams and their leaders to develop a customized approach to address areas in need of improvement.

 Identification Criteria